Kgodisho-Mononyane/css-exercises/intermediate-html-css/positioning-grid/01-basic-holy-grail/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
-- The second column is three times larger than the first

 - The third row is five times larger than the others
 - The header and footer elements span across both columns
 - The sidebar element only spans across the first column